The curve cone of almost complex 4-manifolds: The Cone Theorem

 The following lemma gives our information on how a general extremal ray of $A_J(M)$ could be. \begin{lemma} If $C$ is an irreducible curve with $C^2<0$, then $[C]$ spanned an extremal ray of the curve cone $A_J(M)$. \end{lemma} \begin{proof} If $\mathbb R^+[C]$ is not extremal, then $[C]=\sum a_i [C_i]$ where $a_i>0$ and $C_i$ are irreducible curves whose homology classes are not on $\mathbb R^+[C]$.
 For those $C_i$, $[C]\cdot [C_i]\ge 0$.
 Hence we have the following contradiction

 \end{proof}

 The following rationality theorem is originally used in algebraic geometry to prove the cone theorem.
-It is well known that the statement of cone theorem implies the statement of the rationality theorem. \begin{prop} Let $(M, J)$ be a tamed almost complex $4$-manifold for which $K_J$ is not $J$-nef ({\it i.e.} it pairs non-negatively with the curve cone $A_{J}(M)$).
+It is well known that the statement of cone theorem implies the statement of the rationality theorem. \begin{prop} Let $(M, J)$ be a tamed almost complex $4$-manifold such that there is a curve with which $K_J$ pairs negatively.
 Let $\omega$ be an almost K\"ahler form on $(M, J)$ with $[\omega]\in H^2(M, \mathbb Q)$.
+We call a class is $J$-nef if it pairs non-negatively with the curve cone $A_{J}(M)$.
 Define the nef threshold of $[\omega]$ by Then the nef threshold is a rational number. \end{prop} \begin{proof} It is easy to see that If there are finitely many extremal curves $L_i$, then $t_0$ is a rational number by this formula.
 In general, since $K_J$ is not $J$-nef, there exists a small number $\epsilon$ such that $\frac{1}{\epsilon}K+[\omega]$ is not $J$-nef which pairs negatively with only finitely many extremal curves.
-Hence $t_0$ is the supreme of $ \frac{L_i\cdot [\omega]}{-K_J\cdot L_i}$ for these finitely many $L_i$, which has to be a rational number.
+Hence $t_0$ is the supremum of $ \frac{L_i\cdot [\omega]}{-K_J\cdot L_i}$ for these finitely many $L_i$, which has to be a rational number.
 In fact, in this case, $t_0$ is an integer since the situation of the second statement of Theorem \ref{conethm} happens only when all $L_i$ are $-1$ rational curves.

 Moreover, when $[\omega]\in H^2(M, \mathbb Z)$, then the denominator of $t_0$ is no greater than $3$.
 It is not an integer only when the last two cases of Proposition \ref{exray} happen. \end{proof}

 \begin{cor} Let $M=N\#\overline{\mathbb CP^2}$ be a non-minimal symplectic $4$-manifold which is not diffeomorphic to $\mathbb CP^2\# \overline{\mathbb CP^2}$.
 Then for any tamed $J$ on $M$, there exists at least one smooth $J$-holomorphic $-1$ rational curve.